benseesthings/random-basketball/README.md

 wanted to get comfortable with using OpenAI's APIs as well as some other stuff, including wikipedia API.

 In order to run this correctly you'll need an OpenAI API key, which is not free.
+If you don't have one, it will just not serve the fun fact portion.

 ## Setup